abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/flash_images.rst

 Follow these steps to flash the software images:

 1. Update the ``udev`` rules (one-time prerequisite).
-2. Move the device to Emergency Download (EDL) mode.
+#.
+Move the device to Emergency Download (EDL) mode.
+#.
+Provision UFS.
+#.
+Flash CDT.
-3. Flash the software:
+#.
+Flash the software:

    - Using QDL
    - Using PCAT